ledoctah/ledoctah/README.md

 📖 I graduated in computer science.

-💼 I work at Aquanima Brasil developing internal systems with Node.js, React and PostgreSQL.
+💼 I work at Capgemini developing Node.js software with BFF architecture.

 💻 I love to code and playing games.

 I love mobile and web technologies.
-I am currently learning React JS.
+I am currently improving my React Native knowledge and English skills.

 If you want to reach me, let me know, it will be a pleasure.